Watch Glossary: The LARSEN & ERIKSEN Lexicon

 Stainless steel: A strong metal alloy that rarely rusts or discolours.
 This durability makes it the perfect material for watch cases.
 LARSEN & ERIKSEN use stainless steel at grade 316L that is corrosion resistant and suitable for day-to-day impacts.

-Swiss Parts Movement: A movement made of parts controlled and approved by a Swiss movement manufacturer.
+Swiss Movement: A movement made by a Swiss movement manufacturer.

 Water Resistant: Indicates that the watch can withstand moisture.
-LARSEN & ERIKSEN watches have a 3ATM level of protection so are unaffected by rain, hand washing and light exposure to water.
+LARSEN & ERIKSEN watches have a minimum of 5ATM level of protection so are unaffected by rain, hand washing and light exposure to water.

 Reading next